 - Better customer experience: Deliver content that prioritizes a better user experience over promotion.
 Customers enjoy experiencing what your brand can deliver as much as or more than learning about your products.

-- Greater engagement: Meet user needs better and convert through engaging interactions.
+- Greater engagement: Meet user needs more effectively and convert more through engaging interactions.

 - Improved conversion rates: An intuitive UX reduces friction during the customer journey.
 If you are unsure of your UX's intuitivity, hire a UX audit agency to ensure that the steps are simple, straightforward, and easy to digest.
 Prospects can focus on the benefits rather than be distracted by things like poor website functionality.

-- Raise brand reputation: A consistent UX helps improve your brand reputation on social proof channels such as review sites and increase lead generation.
+- Raise brand reputation: A consistent UX helps improve your brand reputation on social proof channels such as review sites and increases lead generation.

 - Increased loyalty and retention: 88% of customers value experience as much as products and services.
 Nurture and build stronger customer relationships with UX-focused marketing.